getsentry/sentry-dotnet/docs/manual/manual.md

 > [Default values like 1.0 or 1.0.0.0 are ignored](https://github.com/getsentry/sentry-dotnet/blob/dbb5a3af054d0ca6f801de37fb7db3632ca2c65a/src/Sentry/Internal/ApplicationVersionLocator.cs#L14-L21).

-It will firstly look at the [entry assembly's](https://msdn.microsoft.com/en-us/library/system.reflection.assembly.getentryassembly(v=vs.110).aspx) `AssemblyInformationalVersionAttribute`, which accepts a string as value as is often used to set the GIT commit hash.
+It will firstly look at the [entry assembly's](https://msdn.microsoft.com/en-us/library/system.reflection.assembly.getentryassembly(v=vs.110).aspx) @System.Reflection.AssemblyInformationalVersionAttribute, which accepts a string as value as is often used to set the GIT commit hash.

-If that returns null, it'll look at the default `AssemblyVersionAttribute` which accepts the numeric version number.
+If that returns null, it'll look at the default @System.Reflection.AssemblyVersionAttribute which accepts the numeric version number.
 When creating a project with Visual Studio, usually that includes version *1.0.0.0*.
 Since that usually means that the version is either not being set, or is set via a different method.
 The **automatic version detection will disregard** this value and no *Release* will be reported automatically.